google/rust-design-faq/src/types.md

 (The type system would prevent these operations happening in parallel.)

-*Marker traits*.
+### Marker traits

 Indicate that a type meets certain invariants, so subsequent users of that type don't need to check at runtime.
 A common example is to indicate that a type is safe to serialize into some bytestream.

-*Enums as state machines*.
+### Enums as state machines.

 Each enum variant is a state and stores data associated with that state.
 There simply is no possibility that the data can get out of sync with the state.

 ```rust
 enum ElectionState {